developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Zebra Licensing Configuration - License Action Activate License Method From Server AID Value

-This Managed Configuration allows an Administrator using an EMM to provide the Activation Identifier (AID) the identifies a Zebra-issued license to be activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.
+This Managed Configuration allows an Administrator using an EMM to provide the Activation Identifier (AID) the identifies a Zebra-issued license to be activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

 ### Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class

-This Managed Configuration allows an Administrator using an EMM to provide the Class of Standard Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Standard*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
+This Managed Configuration allows an Administrator using an EMM to provide the Class of Standard Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Standard*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

 - If the value ***Production Cloud Direct*** is chosen, the license is activated by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet.
 The Production Server should be used when deploying licenses to devices for production use.